gitluin/sara/README.md

  * Movement check in enternotify needs to check boundaries of prev\_enter, not x and y
  * Sometimes, opening pictures in feh via vifm leads to insane tiling of the picture
  * Bar doesn't redraw on laptop lid reopen until maprequest, change\_desktop, etc.
+ * enternotify isn't perfect, sometimes it behaves weirdly.
+Need to experiment.

 To Do
 ----